-Hike the Whitewater Falls Trail near Cashiers to the stunning, tumbling cascades of the upper Whitewater Falls waterfall on a short, family-friendly trail.
+Hike the Whitewater Falls Trail near Cashiers, NC to the stunning, tumbling cascades of a towering waterfall on this short, easy, family-friendly trail.

 Whitewater Falls is a stunningly beautiful, multi-drop cascading waterfall near Cashiers, NC and the South Carolina state line.
-It’s a gorgeous waterfall, and well worth the half mile (roundtrip) hike to view a 400+ foot cascade.
+It’s a gorgeous waterfall, and well worth the half-mile (round trip) hike to view a 400+ foot cascade.
 The hike trails a short, paved stretch of the Foothills Trail through a wildflower-filled forest, and catches some stunning views of Lake Jocassee nestled in the rolling surrounding mountains.
-Mid-hike, the trail catches its first views of the upper waterfall before descending a set of wooden stairs to catch a closer, wider view of Whitewater Falls.
+Mid-hike, the trail scores its first views of the upper waterfall before descending a set of wooden stairs to catch a closer, wider view of the waterfall.
 It’s a relatively easy, short and family-friendly hike.
 And the picnic area near the trailhead makes a great post-hike snack spot set in a rocky, shady forest.

-Whitewater Falls makes a (sometimes disputed) claim as the highest waterfall east of the Rockies.
-Cascading waterfalls plunge over towering cliffs all along the East Coast, and many claim to be the tallest, highest or greatest volume, like Amicalola Falls in North Georgia.
-Is this the actual record holder for hight?
-Does it really matter?
-Whitewater Falls is undisputedly worth a visit, and undeniably beautiful.
+The waterfall holds a (sometimes disputed) claim as the highest waterfall east of the Rockies.
+Cascading waterfalls plunge over towering cliffs all along the East Coast, and more than one has been claimed to be the tallest, highest or greatest volume (including Amicalola Falls in North Georgia).
+Regardless, this waterfall is undisputedly worth a visit, and undeniably beautiful.

-The hike departs the Whitewater Falls parking area off NC 281 (view maps and driving directions), following the paved Foothills Trail northbound from the picnic area.
+The hike departs the trailhead and parking area off NC 281 (view maps and driving directions), following the paved Foothills Trail northbound from the picnic area.
 Views open immediately to the east from the trailhead, where the rounded, rolling southern Appalachian mountains stretch far into the horizon.
-The trail climbs elevation, meandering as it rises beside a tall rock outcrop on trail left.
+The trail climbs elevation, meandering as it rises beside a tall rock outcrop on the trail’s left.
 Wildflowers thrive in warmer months in this sun-dappled, lush, green forest.

 Scattered benches line the trail as it curves, meanders and climbs, offering great resting spots to enjoy the increasingly more beautiful view.
-Lake Jocassee, located just across the South Carolina border, becomes visible as the trail’s elevation climbs higher.
+South Carolina’s Lake Jocassee is visible as the trail gains elevation and approaches the falls.

-The waterfall’s rushing roar becomes louder as the trail continues its climb.
-The hike catches its first views of Whitewater Falls at .25 mile, as the upper falls tumbles in a series of wispy white cascades over a blocky, boulder-riddled cliff.
+The waterfall’s rushing roar amplifies louder as the trail continues its climb.
+The hike catches its first views of Whitewater Falls at .25 mile, as the upper falls tumble in a series of wispy white cascades over a blocky, boulder-riddled cliff.

-The views only get better, though, as the trail begins a descent down a series of wooden stairs and landings.
-The hike reaches the lower Whitewater Falls observation deck at just under .3 mile, catching wider views of the rushing waterfall.
-From the base of the stairs, an unpaved trail provides access to the 76-mile Foothills Trail, descending along the Whitewater River to the lower Whitewater Falls in South Carolina.
+The view only gets better, though, as the trail begins a descent down a series of wooden stairs and landings.
+The hike reaches the lower observation deck at just under .3 mile, catching broad views of the rushing waterfall.
+From the base of the stairs, an unpaved trail provides access to the 76-mile Foothills Trail, descending along the river to Lower Whitewater Falls in South Carolina.

-This hike turns from the platform at the base of the stairs, retracing its outbound hike, climbing the wooden stairs to the upper overlook.
-The hike catches a last view of the stunning falls at the upper overlook before descending to the trailhead, completing the hike at just under .6 mile.
+This hike turns from the platform at the base of the stairs, retracing the outbound route and climbing the wooden stairs to the upper overlook.
+The hike catches one last view of the waterfall at the upper overlook before descending to the trailhead, completing the adventure at just under .6 mile.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.